Shaking the dust from the feet

 Shaking the dust from the feet was a practice of pious Jews during New Testament times.
 When Jesus called his twelve disciples, he told them to perform the same act against the non-believing Jews.

 In the early Latter Day Saint movement of the 19th century, it was practiced much as recorded in the New Testament, but later fell out of use.
-Other Christian groups and organizations typically do not see this as a practice that should be followed, or as something not to be taken literally.
+Other Christian groups and organizations typically do not see this as a practice that should be followed, or they see it as something not to be taken literally.